 When it comes to establishing a secure connection over the internet, you want to have as many options available as possible.
-There are countless types of VPNs that offer different protocols and ports, and the level of security you have depends on the protocols and ports you use.
-In this article, we will explore what some common types of VPN protocols are and which ports they use.
+There are a lot of types of VPNs that offer different protocols and ports, and the level of security you have depends on the protocols and ports you use.
+In this article, we will explore what some common types of VPN protocols are and which specific ports they use.

 The list includes different types of VPN protocols such as PPTP, L2TP/IPSec PSK (pre-shared key), OpenVPN TCP/UDP, IKEv2 UDP, and SSTP.

 - PPTP (Point-to-Point Tunneling Protocol) – This protocol uses TCP port 1723.
 PPTP is often used to access a Microsoft Remote Access Server.

-- IPSec (Internet Protocol Security) – This protocol uses port 500 UDP and ports 4500 UDP.
+- IPSec (Internet Protocol Security) – Internet Protocol Security uses UDP port 500 and UDP ports 4500.

 What is a VPN Port?

 The “port” part of a VPN comes from how this type of connection works: A user logs on to their computer through one port in order to access another server via another different port.
-Basically, when users establish secure VPN connections, all VPN traffic gets routed via these ports so that people who want privacy don’t have any worries about someone sniffing out what websites they visit while web surfing!
+Basically, when users establish secure VPN connections, all VPN traffic gets routed via these secure ports.
+Therefore, people who want privacy don’t have any worries about their ISP or corporate networks sniffing out what websites they visit while web surfing!

 Unsafe VPN Ports to Avoid

 As mentioned in the list above, the Internet Key Exchange (IKE) protocol uses Port 500 to establish a VPN connection.
-This is a popular VPN type, so it can be found in many different web browsers and operating systems.
+This is a popular VPN protocol and port combination type, so it can be found in many different web browsers and operating systems.
 However, this port has known vulnerabilities that hackers have been able to exploit in order to gain unauthorized access to the system.

 Here are some other ports we recommend you don’t use on VPN connections:

 - TCP port 21